 (1) Open space in larger tracts will be preferred, as will open space contiguous with other already preserved open space.
 Open space shall not have a width of less than 100 feet.
 Except land reserved as public parkland or playgrounds in the PD and R10 Zones, no parcel smaller than two acres that is not contiguous with such other open space may be counted as part of the required open space in projects larger than 10 acres. (§ 300-11.4A)

-(2) The open space should protect valuable natural and cultural elements including waterbodies, streams, wetland buffers, unfragmented forest, wildlife habitat, open fields, scenic views, trails, stone walls, archeological sites and to avoid development in hazardous areas such as floodplains and on steep slopes.
-In areas where public sewage disposal is not available, consideration shall be given to the suitability of soils for onsite disposal systems both within and outside the protected open space.
-Particular consideration for will be given to land that expands land that is already protected or which is recommended for protection under the Town Master Plan or Opens Space and Recreation Plan, or will tend to expand or complete wildlife or recreational corridors between such parcels. (§ 300-11.4B)
+(2) The open space should protect valuable natural and cultural elements including water bodies, streams, wetland buffers, unfragmented forest, wildlife habitat, open fields, scenic views, trails, stone walls, archeological sites, and to avoid development in hazardous areas such as floodplains and on steep slopes.
+In areas where public sewage disposal is not available, consideration shall be given to the suitability of soils for on-site disposal systems both within and outside the protected open space.
+Particular consideration will be given to land that expands land that is already protected or which is recommended for protection under the Town Master Plan or Open Space and Recreation Plan, or will tend to expand or complete wildlife or recreational corridors between such parcels. (§ 300-11.4B)

 (3) The Board considers the determination of the exact amount of open space to be preserved as well as its location are matters for discussion and negotiation.
 The Board will endeavor to understand the developer's position in these matters.
 The Board, however, has no right to allow a lesser amount of open space than required by the Zoning Bylaw and any proposal to do so will be rejected.

 B. Area of open space.
-The proportion of a tract that are to be preserved as stated in the Zoning Bylaw and these regulations will be considered as the minimum open space which must be protected.
-In some cases because of specific features of a site, it may be appropriate to preserve more open space than the minimum.
+The proportion of a tract that is to be preserved as stated in the Zoning Bylaw and these regulations will be considered as the minimum open space which must be protected.
+In some cases, because of specific features of a site, it may be appropriate to preserve more open space than the minimum.

 C. To conform to the requirements of § 300-11.1A of the Zoning Bylaw:

-(1) In the R80 and C2 Zones, not less than 17% of the total tract area that is not wetlandsrelated area shall be included in the open space.
+(1) In the R80 and C2 Zones, not less than 17% of the total tract area that is not wetlands-related area shall be included in the open space.

-(2) In the R40 Zone, not less than 8% of the total tract area that is not wetlandsrelated area shall be included in the open space.
+(2) In the R40 Zone, not less than 8% of the total tract area that is not wetlands-related area shall be included in the open space.

-(3) In the R10 and PD Zones, not less than 10% of the total tract area that is not wetlandsrelated area shall be included in the open space.
+(3) In the R10 and PD Zones, not less than 10% of the total tract area that is not wetlands-related area shall be included in the open space.

-(4) The term wetlandsrelated area used in the preceding three subsections shall include streams, ponds, vegetated wetlands as defined by law and vernal pools.
+(4) The term "wetlands-related area" used in the preceding three subsections shall include streams, ponds, vegetated wetlands as defined by law and vernal pools.

 D. Locating the required open space.
 In its evaluation of which land in a proposed development should best be preserved, the Board will also consider: